-Since 1978, the Australian biophysicist, Repacholi, has been a member of the International Non-Ionizing Radiation Committee (INIRC), a part of the International Radiation Protection Association (IRPA), and between 1988-1992 he was chairman of INIRC, which then became into ICNIRP.
-Between 1996 and 2006, Repacholi called the shots at the WHO by creating, and then leading, the WHO EMF Project, to study the health effects of electric- and magneticfield radiation (EMF).
+Since 1978, the Australian biophysicist, Repacholi, https://has.been.a.member of the International Radiation Protection Association (IRPA), and between 1988-1992 he was chairman of INIRC, which then became into ICNIRP.
+Between 1996 and 2006, Repacholi called the shots at the WHO by creating, and then leading, the WHO EMF Project, to study the health effects of electric- and magnetic-field radiation (EMF).